-- [ ] FOR all nominees listed below (except as marked to the contrary below) - [ ] WITHHOLD AUTHORITY to vote for all nominees listed below
+- 1. Election of Directors: - [] FOR all nominees listed below (except as marked to the contrary below) - [] WITHHOLD AUTHORITY to vote for all nominees listed below

-Paul H. Brown, Calvin J. Clements, L. Decker Dawson, Stephen C. Jumper, Matthew P. Murphy, Howell W. Pardue, Tim C. Thompson and C. Ray Tobias.
+Paul H. Brown, Calvin J. Clements, L. Decker Dawson, Gary M. Hoover, Stephen C. Jumper, Matthew P. Murphy, Howell W. Pardue, Tim C. Thompson and C. Ray Tobias.
 (INSTRUCTION: To withhold authority to vote for any individual nominee, write that nominee's name in the space provided):

-Proposal to ratify the selection of KPMG LLP as independent public accountants of the Company for the fiscal year ended September 30, 2002.
+Proposal to ratify the selection of KPMG LLP as independent public accountants of the Company for the fiscal year ended September 30, 2003.